Breinigsville, Pennsylvania: Police and fire

 Before 2013 Breinigsville was served by the Berks-Lehigh Regional Police, which was a multi-jurisdictional police department.
 The department is now defunct.
 Effective December 31, 2012, Upper Macungie Township Police Department serves the town.
 The department is located at 37 Grim Road in Breinigsville.

 Breinigsville is primarily served by Good Will Fire Co. #1 of Trexlertown, with automatic aid provided by Fogelsville Volunteer Fire Co. and Upper Macungie Township Emergency Services Lehigh County Station 56.

 Recreation

 Terry Hill Waterpark and Campgrounds, a 43 acre water park, was located in Breinigsville.
 As of January 2010, the waterpark was shut down and available for purchase, while the adjacent trailer park remained in operation.
 In the fall of 2017, the water park was purchased by the owners of Clover Hill Vineyards.

 Breinigsville has a number of neighborhood parks and playgrounds.
 Breinigsville Park is in the center of Breinigsville.
 The park, 24.3 acre, has 2/3 mile of paved walking/cycling paths.
 Additionally, it offers baseball and softball fields, a basketball court, and a sand volleyball court.
-The park hosts a large fireworks show every year on Independence Day.

 The Valley Preferred Cycling Center is located between Breinigsville and Trexlertown, with a Breinigsville mailing address but within the Trexlertown census-designated place.
 It is one of the most well-known cycling stadiums in the country and attracts cyclists from all over the world.